fishguy6564/USB-Botbase/README.md

 # USB-Botbase

 USB-Botbase is based off of sys-botbase by olliz0r.
 This versions implements USB support and removes network support.
-If you would like to use the original version with network support then you can download it through olliz0r's github page [here](https://github.com/olliz0r/sys-botbase).
+If you would like to use the original version with network support, then you can download it through olliz0r's github page [here](https://github.com/olliz0r/sys-botbase).

 ## Dependencies
 - Python3 is the required version of python needed to run scripts for USB-Botbase.